Treatment of Diabetes

 Metformin for Prediabetes

-Metformin is sometimes prescribed for individuals with prediabetes to lower the risk of progressing to type 2 diabetes.
+Diabetes medication metformin is sometimes prescribed for individuals with prediabetes to lower the risk of progressing to type 2 diabetes.
 It helps control blood sugar levels and enhance insulin sensitivity in those at increased risk.

 Jardiance (Empagliflozin)

-Jardiance medication is a member of the SGLT-2 inhibitor drug class, which decreases the kidneys’ ability to reabsorb glucose, increasing the amount of glucose excreted in urine.?
+Jardiance medication is a member of the SGLT-2 inhibitor drug class, which decreases the kidneys’ ability to reabsorb glucose, increasing the amount of glucose excreted in urine.

 Benefits and Considerations